agcdtmr/cloud-devops-engineer-roadmap-for-tech-newbie/README.md

 **16. Continuous Learning:**
    - DevSecOps (security)
+   - Reach out to existing DevOps or DevSecOps professionals

 Remember that the DevOps field is vast, and you can specialize in specific areas like DevSecOps (security), Cloud-Native DevOps, or Serverless DevOps based on your interests and career goals.
 Continuous learning and adaptability are key to a successful career in Cloud DevOps engineering.
 Good luck on your journey!